SamroodAli/samroodAli/README.md

 ```

-👋 Hi!
-I’m Samrood Ali, a Software Development Engineer (SDE II) at Peoplegrove, specializing in building and scaling web applications.
+# 👋 Hi!
+I’m Samrood Ali.

+**A Software Development Engineer (SDE II) at Peoplegrove**, specializing in building and scaling web applications.

 My journey includes completing an intensive coding bootcamp, working at an early-stage product-based startup, and now contributing to PeopleGrove, an education networking platform similar to LinkedIn.

 I collaborate with teams to build features from scratch, maintain existing ones, and tackle the challenges of managing a large-scale user base of more than 20 million users.

 I’m passionate about continuous learning and is always learning and keeping myself up-to date.